Are Snow Tires Worth It? A Clear Winter Driving Guide

 You should switch to winter tires when temperatures consistently drop below about 7°C, even if there is no snow.

-than winter tires in cold, snowy, or icy environments.
+All-season tires can handle light winter conditions, but they provide less traction and control than winter tires in cold, snowy, or icy environments.

 3PMSF tires meet certified winter performance standards, while M+S (mud and snow) tires are not required to meet the same level of cold-weather performance.